Patent pool

-In patent law, a patent pool is a consortium of at least two companies agreeing to cross-license patents relating to a particular technology.
+In patent law, a patent pool is a consortium of two or more companies agreeing to cross-license patents relating to a particular technology.
 The creation of a patent pool can save patentees and licensees time and money, and, in case of blocking patents, it may also be the only reasonable method for making the invention available to the public.
 Competition law issues are usually important when a large consortium is formed.

 History

 In 1856, sewing machine manufacturers Grover & Baker, Singer, and Wheeler & Wilson, all accusing each other of patent infringement, met in Albany, New York to pursue their suits.
 Orlando B. Potter, a lawyer and president of Grover & Baker, proposed that, rather than squander their profits on litigation, they pool their patents.
 This was the first patent pool, a process which enables the production of complicated machines without legal battles over patent rights.

 In 1917, the two major patent holders for airplanes, the Wright Company and the Curtiss Company, had effectively blocked the building of new airplanes, which were desperately needed as the United States was entering World War I. The U.S. government, as a result of a recommendation of a committee formed by Franklin D. Roosevelt, then Assistant Secretary of the Navy, pressured the industry to form a patent pool, the Manufacturer's Aircraft Association.

-In a more modern example, in August 2005, a patent pool was formed by about 20 companies active in the Radio Frequency Identification (RFID) domain.
+In August 2005, a patent pool was formed by about 20 companies active in the Radio Frequency Identification (RFID) domain.
 The RFID Consortium picked Via Licensing to administer its patent pool in September 2006.